Palace Theatre (New York City): Vaudeville

 Only a vaudevillian who has trod its stage can really tell you about it ... only a performer can describe the anxieties, the joys, the anticipation, and the exultation of a week's engagement at the Palace.
 The walk through the iron gate on 47th Street through the courtyard to the stage door, was the cum laude walk to a show business diploma.
 A feeling of ecstasy came with the knowledge that this was the Palace, the epitome of the more than 15,000 vaudeville theaters in America, and the realization that you have been selected to play it.
 Of all the thousands upon thousands of vaudeville performers in the business, you are there.
 This was a dream fulfilled; this was the pinnacle of Variety success.

 A typical bill would have nine acts, who would perform twice a day.
 The bills were rotated every Monday.
 Consequently, the Monday matinee was generally considered among vaudevillians to be the most important of any given week, with the harshest audience.
 A failed act would generally be eliminated from the evening shows.
 Because of the constant rotations of acts, Variety observed in 1914 that the theater was "using up headliners at an alarming rate".
-At its peak, the Palace had $500,000 in profits annually, and the average bill received a salary of $12,000.
+At its peak, the Palace's annual profit was $500,000, and the average bill was paid $12,000.
 About three-quarters of revenue was from subscriptions, and many patrons who regularly visited the Monday afternoon shows were subscription holders.
 Performing comedians would select "stooges" from the Palace's box seats.
 The audience members in the right-side first-balcony boxes would generally assist the performers.